KumaTea/KumaTea/README.md

 Major in Clinical Medicine & having a strong interest in Computer Science.

 Use Python for most of my projects.

-Seldom check my email but stay 24/7 on [Telegram @KumaTea](https://t.me/KumaTea).
+Learning Rust.

 ## Projects